 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
+Huang, Liqun: lacrimal gland tissues lie deep within the orbital compartment adjacent to a large vascular structures.
+Familiarity with this anatomy will greatly aid removal and help prevent surgical complications __________ (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Why is visual demonstration of this method critical?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Honkanen : _removal of the lacrimal gland system is a moderately complex technique involving multiple incision locations and surgical planes which is is best demonstrated visually utilizing surgical videos __________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Introduction of Demonstrator: (Said by you on camera)